-NHANES is designed to be representative of the civilian, non-institutionalized resident population of the United States.
+NHANES is designed to be representative of the civilian, non-institutionalized population of the United States.
 NHANES excludes all persons in supervised care or custody in institutional settings, all active-duty military personnel, active-duty family members living overseas, and any other U.S. citizens residing outside the 50 states and the District of Columbia.
 Non-institutional group quarters (such as college and university residence halls) are included in the survey.
-See the Analytic Guidelines, 1999-2010 for more details.
+See the NHANES Survey Methods and Analytic Guidelines for more details.

 NHANES Sampling Procedure